Vietnamese Street Food Guide: How to Eat Like a Local in Vietnam

 If the answer is yes, you’ve likely found a good spot.
 Don’t be shy — if you’re unsure what to order, just point to what the person next to you is having.

-Street Food Etiquette in Vietnam
+Vietnamese Street Food Guide to Local Etiquette

 Vietnamese street food safe